 While the representation of women in academic medicine is growing, women faculty early in their careers face unique barriers to success, which can lead to imbalance, burnout, and under-represenation.
 This ECHO, Resources, Advice, Insight, Support, and Empowerment (RAISE) for Early-Career Faculty will connect early-career women faculty with academic leaders and career development experts to share practical guidance and support for professional growth.

 In partnership with the UT Health San Antonio AIDS Education and Training Center (AETC), and UT System Virtual Health Network, we are launching a monthly series to address regulatory, technological, and clinical considerations for delivering HIV screening, prevention and treatment services via telehealth and telemedicine.
-Sessions will include didactics, followed by discussion with Texas-based clinics at any stage of telemedicine & telehealth implementation.
-Sessions will begin Fall 2020.
+Sessions will include didactics and discussion with Texas-based clinics at any stage of telemedicine & telehealth implementation.

 To build community clinic capacity for delivering best-practice HIV care to underserved populations in Texas, we are partnering with the UT Health San Antonio AIDS Education and Training Center (AETC) for a twice monthly HIV ECHO.
 Sessions will include didactics, case presentations from local sites, and discussion with an interdisciplinary team made up of experts in infectious disease, pharmacy, psychiatry, and community health work.
 Sessions are held on the second Monday and fourth Friday of each month, with occasional exceptions for holidays.